 Hugh Rodgers is an award-winning director working in Ireland and abroad.
 In 2016 he directed ‘The Story Of Yes’, a 1 hour documentary which revisited the highs and lows of the marriage referendum in Ireland.
 It was Nominated for Best Documentary at IFTA 2016, Commended at The Radharc Awards, and, at the time of its broadcast, trended #1 on Twitter, receiving glowing reviews there and across national online and print media outlets.

-“A joyous, personal, uplifting, always emotional piece of work.”
+“A joyous, personal, uplifting, always emotional piece of work.” - The Irish Times;